unChaz/sci-fi-5e/docs/setting/cryo_emergent_handbook.md

 Centuries ago it was common practice for terminally ill humans, or those with vast resources to facilitate the cryogenic preservation of their bodies to be revived when scientific advancement allowed.

-SCA legislation HL-3404-C53 dictates that all cryogenically preserved pre-stack natural humans that have not been revived to be confiscated by the SCA.
+SCA legislation HL-3404-C53 dictates that all cryogenically preserved pre-EGO natural humans that have not been revived to be confiscated by the SCA.
 Your consciousness has been legally conscripted into indentured servitude to the SCA until you have paid off your contract.

 You were not revived for one of the following reasons:

-- Your sleeve was damaged and unsuitable to be revived.
+- Your Skin was damaged and unsuitable to be revived.
-- Your cryo insurance coverage was not comprehensive enough to cover the cost of sleeve repair.
+- Your cryo insurance coverage was not comprehensive enough to cover the cost of Skin repair.
-- Your cryo insurance agency was waiting for your sleeve repair costs to become lower.
+- Your cryo insurance agency was waiting for your Skin repair costs to become lower.
 - The contract on your revival designated a date after HL-3404-C53 went into effect.

 ## Persona